-What happens if you temporarily reside overseas?
+What happens if you reside overseas?

-Your cover will continue while you temporarily reside overseas as long as you remain in the active employment of your Australian-based employer (or an international subsidiary or associated company of your Australian employer).
-Cover will cease after 90 days if you are not an Australian resident.
+Your cover will continue while you reside overseas as long as you remain in active employment of your Australianbased employer (or an international subsidiary or associated company of your Australian employer).

 If you become disabled while based overseas you may, at your own expense be required to return to Australia for assessment of any disability claim.